The giant in random graphs is almost local: Further ingredients for the configuration model

-In this section, we provide some technical ingredients that are useful in the proof of Theorem \ref{thm-convtwolargestcomps}.
+In this section, we provide proofs of technical ingredients used in the proof of Theorem \ref{thm-convtwolargestcomps}.
 This section is organised as follows.
-In Section \ref{app-LC-CM}, we give some more details of local convergence in probability for the configuration model.
-In Section \ref{app-degree-truncation}, we discuss a convenient degree-truncation argument that shows that it suffices to prove Theorem \ref{thm-convtwolargestcomps} for {\em uniformly bounded} degrees.
-In Section \ref{app-coupling-B-BP}, we present an explicit coupling of the graph exploration process for $\CMnd$ and an $n$-dependent unimodular branching process.
+In Appendix \ref{app-LC-CM}, we give some more details on local convergence in probability for the configuration model.
+In Appendix \ref{app-degree-truncation}, we prove Theorem \ref{thm-degree-truncation-CM} that is used to show that it suffices to prove Theorem \ref{thm-convtwolargestcomps} for {\em uniformly bounded} degrees.
+In Appendix \ref{app-coupling-B-BP}, we investigate the coupling of the graph exploration process for $\CMnd$ and the $n$-dependent unimodular branching process.